yumimobi/YumiMediationSDKDemo-Android-wiki/wiki-page-en/Native.md

     }
 }
 ```
-3、Let's take a look at the individual tasks：
+3、Let's take a look at the individual tasks

-* before you show your native ads, please determine if native ads are expired：
+before you show your native ads, please determine if native ads are expired：
 ```java
 content.isExpired()
 ```